What Is Chemical Pollution?

 Chemical pollution vs environment

 We may not realise it at first, but synthetic chemicals are used in our world on an enormous scale – in various industrial operations, agriculture, and even in our homes.
 The scariest part is that we don’t even have a good understanding of the newest chemicals that enter our markets today.
 We produce, store and transport them, and in most cases, we’re also tasked with their proper disposal.
 Any part of this chain creates a chance that pollutants can escape into the environment and taint it.
 And the results of chemical pollution?
 They’re dire.
 Pollutants in the soil can affect its quality and significantly lower fertility, which will impact the size and state of our crops.
 And chemicals in the oceans lower oxygen levels and create conditions in which life cannot thrive adequately.
-Overall, the whole ecosystem of our planet is at risk.
+Overall, the whole ecosystem of our planet is at risk. chemical pollution

 Chemical pollution vs human health

 Of course, because chemical pollution affects our ecosystem, it also has an impact on human health.
 The presence of chemicals in our environment, including soil, water and air, means that we may easily absorb them, often without our knowledge.
 The range of health impacts caused by chemical pollution can vary immensely.
 Some cause digestive problems, some hormone imbalances, and others can even lead to cancer or heart diseases.
 It’s worth noting that pollutants may trigger damaging health effects immediately, but in many cases, their influence is delayed and can be seen over the following weeks or even months after the initial exposure.
+You may also be interested in fossil fuels and climate change.